 Scatterflash, featured here is a different product that I have developed that uses slightly smaller screen printed gels.
 It is designed to fit the Godox AD200 flash.
-It can also fit other large speedlights that incorporate a rectangular fresnel head.

 I have been ordering the Scatterflash gels in sets of 1000 so I have managed to get the unit cost down to under £2 per sheet.
 It hardly makes sense to order a Scatterflash kit without the gels as the saving would be negligible.
 The big costs in Scatterflash are the four carbon fibre rods, the clip fittings, the rubber block and the packaging.

 Can I use a Scatterflash with my studio flash head?